Table of Contents (click to expand)

 Examples of geosynchronous satellites that follow inclined orbits include the Russian Raduga 29, the Luxembourg-based SES Astra 1C, Malaysia’s MEASAT 2, and Japan’s QZSS constellation, which uses a highly inclined geosynchronous orbit to keep at least one satellite high in the sky over Japan at all times.

-Geosynchronous satellites are typically used for a wide variety of purposes — relaying signals to and from low-Earth-orbit spacecraft such as the Hubble Space Telescope and the International Space Station (NASA’s TDRS fleet sits in geosynchronous orbit specifically to do this), voice communication, satellite internet, broadcasting cable TV and radio signals, and weather forecasting.
+Geosynchronous satellites are typically used for a wide variety of purposes, such as relaying signals to and from low-Earth-orbit spacecraft such as the Hubble Space Telescope and the International Space Station (NASA’s TDRS fleet sits in geosynchronous orbit specifically to do this), voice communication, satellite internet, broadcasting cable TV and radio signals, and weather forecasting.
 Geostationary satellites, in particular, can give you detailed terrestrial and weather-related information about a particular geographical region, making them an ideal choice to predict climate trends in that region – or even act as a spy satellite!

 References (click to expand)